Article published on 25 June 2019

 Proludic has once more established itself as a leading playground manufacturer with the opening of the latest inclusive play space project, Waitara Park in Australia.
 As part of the ‘Everyone Can Play’ countrywide government initiative, this playground includes a tower slide, in ground trampolines, accessible carousel, inclusive swings and much more.

-The Proludic group has always been dedicated to the provision of inclusive play equipment and sharing its expertise regarding the design of inclusive playgrounds.
+The Proludic group has always been dedicated to the provision of inclusive play equipment.
+We always aim to share our expertise regarding the design of inclusive playgrounds.
 The Australian team was able to focus on this aspect of their business more fully when Proludic’s own Inclusive Play Areas Guide document achieved a Good Design Award Gold in 2016.
 Proludic’s vision, therefore, aligns with the Department of Planning’s provision of resources to assist with the development of inclusive playgrounds.

-Located at the end of the park, the fenced playground is adjacent to the new tennis court and amenities facility as part of a major public spaces renovation for the area and includes shade sails, picnic shelters and barbecues.
+Located at the end of the park, the fenced playground is adjacent to the new tennis court and amenities facility.
+This comes as part of a major public spaces renovation for the area and includes shade sails, picnic shelters and barbecues.

 The play space provides an extensive range of play equipment.
-The junior play area features Proludic’s seven-meter-high Amazone Tower, a structure that takes inspiration from Mayan relics, with sacred mythical creatures that ignite the kids’ imaginations, encouraging them to become mini explorers.
-The structure includes a giant tube slide, a kayak open slide, a fireman’s pole, climbing challenges, manipulative play, role play and much more.
+The junior play area features Proludic’s seven-meter-high Amazone Tower.
+This equipment is a structure that takes inspiration from Mayan relics, with sacred mythical creatures that ignite the kids’ imaginations.
+The playground encourages them to become mini explorers.
+The structure includes a giant tube slide, kayak open slide, fireman’s pole, climbing challenges, manipulative play, role play and more.

-The junior play area includes two inclusive in-ground trampolines and spinning and rocking Hip Hop, both of which combine motor skills and sensory stimulation for the kids, allowing them to have fun and explore their senses.
+The junior play area includes two inclusive in-ground trampolines and spinning and rocking Hip Hop.
+These combine motor skills and sensory stimulation for the kids, allowing them to have fun and explore their senses.

 Adjacent to the junior area is the inclusive toddler’s play space.
 The main feature is Proludic’s accessible Diabolo Multi-Play, which encourages the development of mobility, fine motor skills, cognitive recognition and sensory stimulation with a wide variety of activities.
 An access ramp and ground-based play ensure that all kids can access every exciting activity that is on offer so that no one gets left out.